Today, I will share a few exercises that you can quickly do to help improve your movement and loosen up your body.

 In a quarter-squat position, we are working on the knees and hips.
-In bringing the arms overhead and in bringing the head back and arching through the midback and lower back, we are working on the shoulders.
+By bringing the arms overhead and bringing the head back and arching through the midback and lower back, we are working on the shoulders.
 We are also working on the mobility, flexibility and range of motion in numerous joints like the knees, hips, shoulders, neck, midback and lower back.

 Perform one set of 3 to 5 reps in a smooth, controlled movement, with a good stop of 2 seconds at the end with light intensity.

 Give these three exercises a go to help loosen things up and start feeling better throughout the day.